'Alan Wake 2' and the year's best horror games, reviewed

 Grating as this premise might seem, however, it's also unexpectedly joyous.
 Sure, there are murder cults and uncanny doppelgangers — but there's also hilariously on-the-nose dream graffiti, a friendly metaphysical janitor, and even a live-action heavy metal musical!

-Much as the game's jump-scares may make your scream, it's self-referential flourishes are more likely to make you smile.
+Much as the game's jump-scares may make you scream, its self-referential flourishes are more likely to make you smile.
 While it lacks the gleaming polish of this year's Dead Space and Resident Evil 4 remakes, Alan Wake 2 is earnest and undeniably ambitious.
 I'm glad Remedy's still making odd FMV/action hybrids, and I hope they never stop.

 Required reading